 DATES & TIMES

-Programme: Exact timetable publishes annually — watch the official programme page: Programme.
+• Program: Exact timetable publishes annually — watch the official program page: Program.

 LOCATION

-Parade route: Through Patras city centre; map and updates via the official site’s parade pages: Big Parade / Night Parade.
+• Parade route: Through Patras city center; map and updates via the official site’s parade pages: Big Parade / Night Parade.

 TICKETS & ENTRY